Washington, DCprivate nonprofitwww.howard.edu/

 Acceptance & SAT from Common Data Set / IPEDS; net price, earnings & graduation from the U.S. Dept. of Education College Scorecard.
 Figures lag ~1–2 years — verify with the school.

-Howard University isn't just an HBCU—it's a cultural institution with global reach, where Black excellence is both curriculum and creed.
-With a 30-41% acceptance rate and SAT scores averaging 1125, Howard attracts ambitious students who want to study everything from Afro-American Studies to engineering at the 'Mecca' of historically Black institutions.
-Campus life pulses with Greek traditions, activism, and an unapologetic celebration of Black identity, while alumni outcomes reveal a network that opens doors from Wall Street to Capitol Hill.
+Howard University isn't just an HBCU—it's a cultural institution where Black excellence is both curriculum and creed.
+As the 'Mecca,' it attracts ambitious students with a 41% acceptance rate and SAT scores from 1090–1320 to study everything from Afro-American Studies to engineering.
+Campus life pulses with Greek traditions and activism, building a network that yields a 70% graduation rate and propels alumni with median earnings of $63,066.

 Test-optional — scores considered if submitted